Upeshitha/Upeshitha/README.md

 - 👋 Hi, I’m Eranda Upeshitha
 - 👀 I’m interested in practising new things
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning .NET, Spring, Angular
 - 💞️ I’m looking to collaborate on good projects.
 - 📫 How to reach me upeshitha@gmail.com